-Returning back to the office and a busy inbox after a whirlwind conference can make it all too easy to dive back into business as usual.
-That's why I've made it a ritual to reflect on the event, and to consider which topics made the most impact among attendees.
+Returning back to the office with a busy inbox after a whirlwind Xerocon conference can make it all too easy to dive back into business as usual.
+That's why I've made it a ritual to reflect on Xerocon Atlanta, and to consider which topics made the most impact among attendees.
 Looking back at last week’s Xerocon in Atlanta, there are several major things that come to mind.

-It wouldn’t be a user conference without updating the captive audience on what’s new in the product and the development pipeline, and the Xero team had plenty to show off.
-In addition to an announcement from Xero Americas’ President Keri Gohman about a new integration with Citi, there was plenty of new functionality demonstrated that brings the platform even closer to a world of 'code-free accounting'.
+It wouldn’t be a user conference without updating the captive audience on what’s new in the product and the development pipeline, and the Xero It wouldn’t be a user conference without updating the captive audience on what’s new in the product and the development pipeline, and the new integration with Citi, there was plenty of new functionality demonstrated that brings the Xero platform even closer to a world of 'code-free accounting'.

-Xero Americas VP of Products and Partnerships, Herman Man, walked attendees through the new automated bill entries, Xero projects with integrated time tracking, speedier bank reconciliations, 'Ask' functionality in Xero HQ, and hinted at a new 'Relationships' feature to help firms better manage client contacts.
-All of the new functionality visibly stems from the needs and feedback of both small businesses and their accountants alike, with a focus on automating easy, yet time-consuming tasks to help businesses get paid faster and to free up time for firms to be working more closely with their clients.
+Xero America’s VP of Products and Partnerships, Herman Man, walked attendees through the new automated bill entries, Xero projects with integrated time tracking, speedier bank reconciliations, 'Ask' functionality in Xero HQ, and hinted at a new 'Relationships' feature to help accounting firms better manage client contacts.
+All of the new functionality visibly stems from the needs and feedback of both small businesses and their alike, with a focus on automating easy, yet time-consuming tasks to help businesses get paid faster and to free up time for ants and advisors to work more closely with their clients.

-Beyond working with apps within a practice, it was also evident that adding applications is a crucial part of powering the wider Xero experience and key to creating community.
-The Atlanta conference brought back the appearance of dozens of industry apps, with partners testifying to the vital role that apps play alongside Xero.
+Beyond working with Xero apps within a practice, it was also evident that adding applications is a crucial part of powering the wider Xero experience and key to creating community.
+The Atlanta conference brought back the appearance of dozens of industry application with partners testifying to the vital role that add on applications play alongside Xero.
 We even got the chance to revel in the community we’ve helped to create, as we hosted an amazing dinner with fellow apps Hubdoc and Practice Ignition.
-It was a wonderful opportunity to celebrate some of our partners, with the evening being full of non-stop conversation as firms shared their experiences of working with the Xero ecosystem to scale their practices.
+It was a wonderful opportunity to celebrate some of our partners, with the evening being full of non-stop conversation as accounting firms shared their experiences of working with the Xero ecosystem to scale their practices.